-So it comes as a surprise to me that first time director Scott Glosserman succeeded so well in creating the most self-aware title in slasher history.
+So it comes as a surprise that first time director Scott Glosserman succeeded so well in creating the most self-aware title in slasher history.
 The material is handled far more intelligently than any similar venture to date, including SCREAM.

 BEHIND THE MASK: THE RISE OF LESLIE VERNON (2006), follows a pseudo documentary style for much of the film.
-A group of graduate students studying journalism have identified a budding serial killer named Leslie Vernon.
-And like all aspiring journalists, they naturally want to know how Vernon operates.
+A group of graduate students studying journalism identify a budding serial killer named Leslie Vernon.
+And like all aspiring journalists, they want to know how Vernon operates.
 Suspend your disbelief for a moment as Vernon agrees to allow the students to follow him around with a camera to watch him ‘operate’.

-BEHIND THE MASK is often funny, and at times produces some truly hilarious moments.
+BEHIND THE MASK is often funny, and at times produces truly hilarious moments.
 The very idea of what was happening on screen was enough to keep me chuckling throughout.
 Ever wonder how those legendary killers appear in the shadows, and suddenly cause a door to slam on the other side of the room?
 As you will see, these are the secret tricks of the trade.
 David Copperfield post-TERROR TRAIN (1979) would be envious.
 Now I know how Michael and Jason stay at the top of their ‘business’.